cproctor/minecraft_analytics/README.md

 research questions in Proctor & Muller (2022) is implemented as an analysis.
 The parameters for products and analyses are specified in yaml files.

+## TODO

+- In the simulation product:
+  - Develop a UI with a playhead, allowing scrubbing across time
+  - Add an annotation layer for qualitative coding
+  - Add audio layer
+  - Add a transcript layer with a plumbob, and possibly sidebar transcript.
+  - Add JVA layer
+- In the task definitions:
+  - Only import what's needed for each task.

 ## References

 Proctor, C. & Muller, D. (2022).
 Joint visual attention and collaboration in Minecraft.
 In A. Weinberger, W. Chen, D. Hernández-Leo, & B. Chen (Eds.).
 (2022). *Proceedings of the 15th International Conference on Computer-Supported Collaborative Learning - CSCL 2022*. (pp. 226-233).
 Hiroshima, Japan: International Society of the Learning Sciences.
 (Best paper nomination.
 46% accepted.)

+Proctor, C. & Mawer, D. (2023).
+MultiMod: A platform for qualitative analysis of multimodal learning analytics.
+In *Building knowledge and sustaining our community, Proceedings of the 16th International Conference on Computer-Supported Collaborative Learning - CSCL 2023.* Montreal, Canada: International Society of the Learning Sciences.